 You should never feel bad if you must sell stock to pay for something.
 There could be an upcoming vacation or home repair, or maybe your family needs a new car.

 Needing the money in your investment portfolio is nothing to be ashamed of.
 If you need to liquidate some stocks for quick cash, it’s understandable!

 We all come to a point in time when we need money.
 As a result, trading and investing is a great tool you can use to make extra cash.

 The Investment Thesis Changes

-Here’s an important one that a lot of traders overlook: the investment thesis of stock changes.
-For some reason, people seem to think that companies do not really change over time.
-The reason why you bought stock in a company years ago, may have changed significantly now.
+Here’s an important one that many traders overlook: the investment thesis of stock changes.
+For some reason, people seem to think that companies do not change over time.
+The reason why you bought stock in a company years ago may have changed significantly now.
 Think about a company like Facebook (NASDAQ: FB).
-If you bought stock years ago at its IPO, you were investing in a growing social media giant.
-If you buy stock in Facebook today, you are investing in the future of the Metaverse.
-It’s the same company but the focus of it has completely changed.
-If a company’s performance is in decline and you no longer feel as confident in the stock, it’s perfectly fine to sell it.
+You invested in a growing social media giant if you bought stock years ago at its IPO.
+If you buy stock on Facebook today, you are investing in the future of the Metaverse.
+It’s the same company, but the focus of it has completely changed.
+If a company’s performance declines and you no longer feel as confident in the stock, it’s perfectly fine to sell it.

-I advise against trading around earnings calls as it is usually a volatile time and it is hard to predict the movement of a stock.
-There are other catalysts though and it really depends on the industry the stock is in.
+I advise against trading around earnings calls as it is usually a volatile time, and it is hard to predict the movement of a stock.
+There are other catalysts, though, depending on the industry the stock is in.
 Electric vehicle companies provide monthly delivery numbers every month.
 In a more infrequent example, biotech companies have things like FDA approvals and clinical studies.
-If the stock you hold suddenly surges off of a company catalyst, there is never anything wrong with taking some profits on your trade!
+If the stock you hold suddenly surges off a company catalyst, there is never anything wrong with taking some profits on your trade!

 What Types of Traders Hold Stocks?

-Conclusion: How Long Should You Hold Stocks?
+Final Thoughts: How Long Should You Hold a Stock?